 Proteins are important for the daily functioning of the body.
 A diet poor in protein can lead to a slower metabolism which can affect functions like losing or gaining weight.

 Protein is also an important source of energy and people with physical activity need more protein than those with sedentary activities.

 Protein sustains muscle growth and is included in the diets of athletes or sports professionals.
 Bones and joint are also affected by diets low in protein.

 Protein-deficient diets can lead to loss of muscle mass and as we age our body tends to lose muscle mass faster as the protein synthesis gets slower due to the slower metabolism.

 Vitamins A, B2, B12 and D

 Vitamin A is known for its major health benefits.
 It has major benefits in the healthiness of the eyes.

 Beta-carotene also promotes the healthiness of the immune system.
 As a powerful antioxidant, it can prevent some types of illnesses.

 Vitamin B2 has a major role in combating anemia and fatigue.
 People with low levels of B2 Vitamin can suffer from a slow metabolism, but it can also affect their mental health in the form of mood swings, anxiety or even depression.

 Vitamin B 12 plays an important role in the healthiness of the bones and joints.
-Vitamin B 12 deficiency has been linked mental health issues also, they include: memory loss, mood changes, anxiety and depression.
+Vitamin B 12 deficiency has been linked to mental health issues also, they include: memory loss, mood changes, anxiety, and depression.